 This CPD module, sponsored by MAPEI, explores the addition of waterproofing admixtures to concrete in order to build a watertight below-ground structure.

-This month, Ron Slade has selected a sketch by Becky Miller as the winner of The Drawing Board.
+This month, Ron Slade has chosen sketches by Binson Augustine and James Watters as the winners of The Drawing Board.

 A round-up of events at Institution HQ and around the regional groups.